wombleton/gitlaw-nz/acts/S/Sale of Liquor Act 1989.md

     *   (b) neither took part nor intended to take part in any unlawful sale, supply, or consumption of liquor.

+    Section 154(1): amended, on 1 July 2013, by [section 413][444] of the Criminal Procedure Act 2011 (2011 No 81).

     Section 154(1): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][434] of the Policing Act 2008 (2008 No 72).

-    Section 154(1): amended, on 1 December 1999, by [section 81][470] of the Sale of Liquor Amendment Act 1999 (1999 No 92).
+    Section 154(1): amended, on 1 December 1999, by [section 81][472] of the Sale of Liquor Amendment Act 1999 (1999 No 92).

 #### Excessive consumption of alcohol

-*   Heading: inserted, on 1 December 1999, by [section 82][471] of the Sale of Liquor Amendment Act 1999 (1999 No 92).
+*   Heading: inserted, on 1 December 1999, by [section 82][473] of the Sale of Liquor Amendment Act 1999 (1999 No 92).

 ##### 154A Promotion of excessive consumption of alcohol

-*   Every person commits an offence and is liable to a fine not exceeding $5,000 who, being a licensee or manager of licensed premises, does anything in the promotion of the business conducted on the premises, or in the promotion of any event or activity held or conducted on the premises, that is intended or likely to encourage persons on the licensed premises to consume alcohol to an excessive extent.
+*   Every person commits an offence and is liable on conviction to a fine not exceeding $5,000 who, being a licensee or manager of licensed premises, does anything in the promotion of the business conducted on the premises, or in the promotion of any event or activity held or conducted on the premises, that is intended or likely to encourage persons on the licensed premises to consume alcohol to an excessive extent.

-    Section 154A: inserted, on 1 December 1999, by [section 82][471] of the Sale of Liquor Amendment Act 1999 (1999 No 92).
+    Section 154A: inserted, on 1 December 1999, by [section 82][473] of the Sale of Liquor Amendment Act 1999 (1999 No 92).

+    Section 154A: amended, on 1 July 2013, by [section 413][444] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Minors

 ##### 155 Sale or supply of liquor to minors

-*   (1) Every person commits an offence and is liable to the penalty set out in subsection (2A) who, being the licensee or a manager of any licensed premises, sells or supplies any liquor, or allows any liquor to be sold or supplied, on or from the licensed premises to any person who is under the age of 18 years.
+*   (1) Every person commits an offence and is liable on conviction to the penalty set out in subsection (2A) who, being the licensee or a manager of any licensed premises, sells or supplies any liquor, or allows any liquor to be sold or supplied, on or from the licensed premises to any person who is under the age of 18 years.

-    (2) Every person commits an offence and is liable to the penalty set out in subsection (2A) who, not being the licensee or a manager of any licensed premises, sells or supplies any liquor, on or from the licensed premises to any person who is under the age of 18 years.
+    (2) Every person commits an offence and is liable on conviction to the penalty set out in subsection (2A) who, not being the licensee or a manager of any licensed premises, sells or supplies any liquor, on or from the licensed premises to any person who is under the age of 18 years.

     (2A) The penalty is,---